Sandra Sullivan - Obituary

 1/1

-SAN ANTONIO, Tex. — Our beloved mother and grandmother, Sandra "Sue" Sullivan, age 74, passed away October 4, 2020, surrounded by loved ones in San Antonio, Texas.
+Our beloved mother and grandmother, Sandra "Sue" Sullivan, age 74, passed away surrounded by loved ones on October 4, 2020 in San Antonio, Tx.